MicrosoftDocs/data-integration/data-integration/gateway/service-gateway-service-account.md

     The default account for this service is *NT SERVICE\PBIEgwService*.
 Change this account to a domain user account within your Windows Server Active Directory domain, or use a managed service account to avoid having to change the password.

 1. You need the recovery key to change the service account.
-Select the **Change Account** button.
+Select **Change Account**.

    ![Change account](media/service-gateway-service-account/change-account.png)

-1. Provide the service account and password, and then select the **Configure** button.
+1. Provide the service account and password, and then select **Configure**.

    ![Configure account](media/service-gateway-service-account/configure-account.png)